dotnet/designs/proposed/SerializerGoals5.0.md

 </details>

 ## Reduced memory usage
-Reducing private bytes (non-shared or per-process) memory is important for Bing scenarios amongst others.
+Reducing private bytes (non-shared per-process) memory is important for Bing scenarios and other scenarios that have many process using the same POCOs or start and stop many processes.
+Shared memory can be amortized across many processes plus is already there when a new processes starts and thus requires no additional overhead to generate.

+This can be done by:
+- Avoiding runtime code generation including Reflection.Emit or JITting.
-    - This can be done by reducing emit\`Type.MakeGenericType` and by capturing POCO metadata in generated code instead of RAM.
+- Capturing POCO metadata in generated code instead of RAM.

 ## Reduced size-on-disk
-Primarily this is for faster downloads of the runtime and applications
+Primarily this is for faster downloads of the runtime and applications.

-The runtime can be made smaller by removing emit support.
-Some runtimes including iOS do not support dynamic code generation (emit or jitting) due to policy and thus require AOT (Ahead-Of-Time compilation).
+The runtime and BCL can be made smaller by removing Reflection.Emit support.

-The application can be made smaller by support aggressive linking behavior (e.g. "tree-shaking").
-This can be done in a number of ways outside the scope of this document.
-However, approaches in this document that do code-gen may automatically handle this due to generated calls to members.
+Although outside the scope of this document, an application can be made smaller by running ILLinker (e.g. "tree-shaking").
+Serializer scenarios are generally unsuited for linking but can be somewhat mitigated by using metadata to declare what members to preserve.
+The code-gen approaches in this document, depending on implementation, may help with this since they generate direct calls to members that are detectable by the linker.

 # Serializer design background
-Today the serializer avoids using Reflection.Emit on non-.NET scenarios through the use of an #ifdef.
-However, the serializer still uses emit indirectly through `Type.MakeGenericType`.
+## Runtime code dependencies
+For performance, today the serializer uses Reflection.Emit when calling property getters, property setters and constructors.
+When field support is added, Reflection.Emit will also be used to get and set fields.

+For reach scenarios, the serializer avoids Reflection.Emit in the NetStandard 2.0 library through the use of an #ifdef.
+It is possible to do this without an #ifdef through use of `RuntimeFeature.IsDynamicCodeSupported` but since that is only supported on NetStandard 2.1 the #ifdef is currently more practical (instead of generating an additional 2.1 library) especially considering the 5.0 plan for unified libraries.

+However, even in the NetStandard build, the serializer still depends on runtime code generation through `Type.MakeGenericType and .MakeGenericMethod` thus this "reach" support is broken today in the serializer.

 Note that Xamarin stubs `MakeGenericType` and tries to support these on iOS by pre-generating types via AOT but there are still issues with this (including not being able to determine all possible `<T>` variants).

+## Custom converters
 The existing serializer makes use of custom converters which is a class that knows how to implement a Read(...) and Write(...) method.
 There are 3 types of converters:
 1. Value.
 The only type of custom converters that can be implemented publically today (by the community).
 2. Collection.
 Used internally for IEnumerable Types.
 3. Object.
-Used internally for all other Types.
+Used internally for all other Types -- these contain serializable members and are often called "POCO" types.

+All serialization and deserialization of every Type goes through a single base class `JsonConverter` which has many benefits including the ability for types to compose though generics (`List<Dictionary<string,MyPOCO>>`) or properties (`MyProc.MyArray[0].MyChildPoco.MyProperty`), the ability to replace a converter and overall code re-use and consistency.

-The converters are stored on the `JsonSerializerOptions` in a dictionary keyed on the Type to convert.
+Instances of the converters are stored on `JsonSerializerOptions` in a dictionary keyed on the Type to convert.
 A single converter may know how to convert multiple Types.

+## Metadata APIs
-Internal converters use metadata for a given Type which is obtained from using reflection (to look for properties and JsonAttribute-derived attributes on a Type and its members).
-This metadata is then merged with values from the `JsonSerializerOptions` instance which is possible since options instance is immutable once the first (de)serialization occurs.
+Internal converters inspect a combined view of metadata for a given Type.
+This metadata was originally obtained from using reflection (to look for properties and JsonAttribute-derived attributes on a Type and its members) and then merged with values from the `JsonSerializerOptions` instance.
+Merging the static reflection data with the run-time options is possible since options instance is immutable once the first (de)serialization occurs.

-The immutable semantics of the options also help in other ways:
+The immutable semantics of the options class also helps in other ways:
-- The metadata could be embedded into code generation (to avoid the reflection cost of looking up the metadata).
+- The metadata could be embedded into code generation.
+This avoids the reflection cost of looking up the metadata and moves the memory storage from private bytes (per-process) to on-disk shared bytes (readonly memory accessed by several processes).
-- The metadata could be used to control how code is generated if the generated code has branching or other logic that can be determined based upon the metadata (for example, having a custom property lookup mechanism for each Type).
+- The metadata could be used to control how code is generated if the generated code has branching or other logic that can be determined based upon the metadata.
+For example, a custom property lookup mechanism can be created per Type in an optimal fashion by building a B-tree from the beginning characters of the Type's known properties.
-- Avoids locks and issues that would occur if another thread changes the options.
+- Avoids locks and issues that would occur if another thread is alloed to change the options once serialization starts.

-A custom Value converter (implemented by the community) does not have access to the metadata since the metadata types are internal.
+A custom Value converter (implemented by the community) does not have access to the metadata since these APIs are internal.
 This has been an issue for some scenarios and opening up the metadata APIs has been requested.

-The built-in converters do have access to metadata.
+The built-in converters have access to metadata APIs.
 The metadata is maintained internally by a `JsonClassInfo` object for every type.
 For Object converters (meaning non-Value and non-Collection converters) there is also an instance of a `JsonPropertyInfo` object for every property.

 # Startup performance costs
 The overhead of deserializing a simple 4-property POCO is around **22ms** for the first run (<1ms for second run).
 This was measured in 5.0 master as of 3/27/2020 and tested on an Intel i7 3.2GHz.